-- 20 years, or (b) unless the purchaser is personally known to 21 the seller or shall present clear evidence of his identity. - 4.
-A true record in triplicate shall be made of every pistol 22 23 sold, said record to be made in a book kept for the purpose, the form of which may be prescribed by the [Secretary of 24 State] and shall be personally signed by the purchaser and 25by the person effecting the sale, each in the presence of the other, and shall contain the date of sale, the caliber, make, model, and manufacturer's number of the weapon, the name, 29 address, occupation, color, and place of birth of the purchaser, 30 and a statement signed by the purchaser that he has never been convicted in this state or elsewhere of a crime of vio-31 lence.
-One copy of said record shall within six hours be sent 33 by registered mail to the chief of police of the city or town or the sheriff of the county of which the dealer is a resident; the duplicate the dealer shall within seven days send to the - six years.
-5. No pistol or imitation thereof or placard advertising the sale thereof shall be displayed in any part of said premises where it can readily be seen from the outside.
+- 4. A true record in triplicate shall be made of every pistol 22 23 sold, said record to be made in a book kept for the purpose, the form of which may be prescribed by the [Secretary of 24 State] and shall be personally signed by the purchaser and 25 by the person effecting the sale, each in the presence of the other, and shall contain the date of sale, the caliber, make, model, and manufacturer's number of the weapon, the name, 29 address, occupation, color, and place of birth of the purchaser, 30 and a statement signed by the purchaser that he has never been convicted in this state or elsewhere of a crime of vio-31 lence.
+One copy of said record shall within six hours be sent 33 by registered mail to the chief of police of the city or town or the sheriff of the county of which the dealer is a resident; the duplicate the dealer shall within seven days send to the 36 [Secretary of State]; the triplicate the dealer shall retain for 37 six years. - 38 5.
+No pistol or imitation thereof or placard advertising the 39 sale thereof shall be displayed in any part of said premises 40 where it can readily be seen from the outside. - 41 No license to sell at retail shall be granted to anyone except as provided in this section.